taikedz/dedupe/README.md

 ## Store management

-All hashed files are stored to `~/.dedupe/hashes.sqlite`

 Any attempt to query a file, for example during merge or compare, will store the hash and the path.
-(To simplify database, perhpas the hash should not be the table key.)
-The store can also be explicitly update with `register` subcommand.
+The store can also be explicitly pre-populated with the `register` subcommand.

-Index the path column, only store absolute paths.

-For any given path, use a short hash, and a full hash.
-Short hashes should allow for processing stores of large files faster.

 ```sh
 # Walk a path and add all files